dev-sonikku/Crossworlds-mod-manager-RED1/README.md

 # Blue Star: The CrossWorlds Mod Manager

-**Blue Star** is a powerful mod manager for *Team Sonic Racing* on PC, designed to work seamlessly with the **CrossWorlds** overhaul mod.
+**Blue Star** is a powerful mod manager for *Sonic Racing: CrossWorlds* on PC.
 It provides an easy-to-use interface for players to install and manage their mods, and offers robust features for mod creators to build configurable and advanced modifications.

 ## Features